The Daily Climate

 News and information of United Nations' and intergovernmental activities addressing global climate change policy, produced by the International Institute for Sustainable Development.

-A non-profit public interest education and advocacy project, Climate Science Watch investigates and diagnoses the use and misuse of climate change research and assessments in U.S. national politics and policymaking.
+A non-profit public interest education and advocacy project, Climate Science & Policy Watch investigates and diagnoses the use and misuse of climate change research and assessments in U.S. national politics and policymaking.

 Global Change Magazine

 The magazine of the International Geosphere-Biosphere Programme (IGBP), Global Change highlights its research and includes articles that link science, society and policy.
 It has been published quarterly since 1989, and formerly was known as the IGBP Newsletter.

 A blog produced by Economics for Equity and the Environment Network (E3), a national network of economists whose applied research supports active environmental protection.